You are here

 Academic Success Programs

-To achieve the twin goals of ensuring academic success and increasing one’s likelihood of passing the Bar exam, the Office of Academic Success (combined with the Office of Academic Excellence) offers a variety of programs.
+To achieve the twin goals of ensuring academic success and increasing one’s likelihood of passing the Bar exam, the Office of Academic Success offers a variety of programs.

 Academic Skills Program

-Selected first year students are invited to apply to participate in the Academic Skills Program.
+First year students are invited to participate in the Academic Skills Program.
 Under this program, first year students meet in organized study groups for one hour per week for each of their substantive courses.
 The study groups are facilitated by successful third year students, referred to as Dean's Scholars, who focus on legal analysis and exam preparation.
 Through weekly discussions and constant exposure to exam-type questions, students are better able to make the transition to law school learning.
-In addition to offering weekly study sessions, Dean’s Scholars hold weekly office hours open to all first year students.
-During this time, the Dean’s Scholar is available for individual mentoring and study skills assistance.
-In addition, Dean’s Scholars administer and critique sample exam questions throughout the semester as well as one full practice exam at the end of the semester.

 Study Skills Workshops